LucyParsonsCenter/Beauvoir/docs/DEVELOPMENT.md

 rake sunspot:solr:start
 ```

-It should be started automatically when the VM spins up, but strang things
+It should be started automatically when the VM spins up, but strange
-happen sometimes...
+things happen sometimes...